 The Junior Horse Championship Show is for horses that are yearling through 5 years of age.
 Current PA 4-H Junior Horse Project Guidelines will apply.
-Guidelines are available from county extension offices or the 4-H Horse Program website.
+Guidelines are available from county extension offices or the Pennsylvania 4-H Horse Program SharePoint and Cloverlink websites.